in-toto/archivista/README.md

 Additionally Archivista exposes a GraphQL API.
 By default the GraphQL playground is enabled and available at root.

-`archivistactl` is a CLI tool in this repository that is available to interact with an Archivista instance. `archivistctl` is capable of uploading and downloading attestations as well as doing some basic queries such as finding all attestations with a specified subject and retrieving all subjects for a specified attestation.
+`archivistactl` is a CLI tool in this repository that is available to interact with an Archivista instance. `archivistactl` is capable of uploading and downloading attestations as well as doing some basic queries such as finding all attestations with a specified subject and retrieving all subjects for a specified attestation.